Titsworthmorgan/CommandLineTool/README.md

 - `-l`: outputs number of lines in a file
 - `-w`: outputs number of words in a file
 - `-j`: formats input JSON file to be more human-readable in duplicate file with -formatted.json suffix.
+- `-t`: tests all of the JSON test cases according to the standards found online

 # Project Structure
 - `src/`: Contains the source code files.